lucasjoliveau/doc/es/developer/howtos/website_themes/layout.md

 ## Default

-An Odoo page combines cross-page and unique elements.
+An Konvergo ERP page combines cross-page and unique elements.
 Cross-page elements are the same on every page, while unique elements are only related to a specific page.
 By default, a page has two cross-page elements, the header and the footer, and a unique main element that contains the specific content of that